0xdead4f/jswatch/README.md

 ---

-## New AI agent skill

-JSWatch includes an agent skill at `.agent/skills/jswatch/SKILL.md` for use with [Claude Code](https://claude.ai) or any compatible AI coding agent.
-The skill gives the agent full context on JSWatch's config format, pipeline steps, common patterns, and debugging — so it can create and troubleshoot monitors on your behalf.
+## New: AI Agent Skill : ✨ **Let AI build your monitor configs** ✨

+📍 `.agent/skills/jswatch/SKILL.md`

+Just describe what you want to monitor — the agent handles the YAML, regex, pipeline setup, and debugging.

 **What the agent can do:**